raffopazzo/depc/docs/01_type_theory.md

 Note that now the body of the Pi-type contains a whole expression not just an arrow.

 The typing rule are very similar to the ones seen for kinds.
-The only differences are in Form, App and Abs where all arrows have been replaced by Pi-types.
-In fact, a Pi-type where the argument is not used in the body, can be written as `A -> B`.
+The only differences are in the Form, App and Abs rules, where all arrows have been replaced by Pi-types.
+In fact, a Pi-type `Pi x:A .
+B` where `x` does not occur in `B`, can be written as `A -> B`.

 ```
 Sort: